• Skip to primary navigation

 Instructions

 1. Place all ingredients, except 1 tablespoon of the olive oil and the breadcrumbs, into the bowl of a food processor and pulse to combine all of the ingredients, scraping down the sides in between pulses.
-Add some water 1 teaspoon at a time if the mixture looks to dry.
-Once the mixture is fully combined, transfer it to a medium-size mixing bowl and fold in the breadcrumbs.
+Add some water 1 teaspoon at a time if the mixture looks too dry.
+Then add in the breadcrumbs and pulse to combine.
+Once the mixture is fully combined, transfer it to a medium-sized mixing bowl.

 2. Cover and refrigerate for at least 30 minutes.

-3. Remove the burgers from the refrigerator, preheat the oven to 400 degrees F and spray a baking sheet with cooking spray.
+3. Remove the burgers from the refrigerator, preheat the oven to 400° F, and spray a baking sheet with cooking spray.

 4. Form the mixture into 3-4 even-sized patties.
-I used a 1/3 cup measuring cup to scoop the mixture into my hands and form it into patties that were about 1/2 inch thick.
+I used a ⅓ cup measuring cup to scoop the mixture into my hands and form it into patties that were about ½ inch thick.
 Place the formed patties onto the baking sheet and brush each with some olive oil on both sides.
+This recipe makes 4-5 even-sized burgers/patties.

-6. Serve the burgers warm on toasted burger buns with your favourite sauce and toppings.
+6. Serve the burgers warm on toasted burger buns with your favorite sauce and toppings.

 Notes